Forward Air (NASDAQ:FWRD) Updates Q1 2022 Earnings Guidance

 Forward Air (NASDAQ:FWRD – Get Rating) updated its first quarter 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.520-$1.610 for the period, compared to the Thomson Reuters consensus estimate of $1.210.
+The company provided earnings per share guidance of $1.520-$1.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.210.
 The company issued revenue guidance of $453 million-$481 million, compared to the consensus revenue estimate of $445.63 million.Forward Air also updated its Q1 guidance to $1.52-1.61 EPS.

-A number of research analysts have recently weighed in on the company.
-Raymond James lifted their price objective on Forward Air from $135.00 to $145.00 and gave the company a strong-buy rating in a research report on Thursday, December 30th.
-Robert W. Baird cut Forward Air from an outperform rating to a neutral rating and boosted their price target for the stock from $110.00 to $125.00 in a report on Wednesday, January 5th.
-Stephens raised Forward Air from an equal weight rating to an overweight rating and boosted their price target for the stock from $115.00 to $165.00 in a report on Tuesday, January 4th.
-StockNews.com cut Forward Air from a buy rating to a hold rating in a report on Sunday, April 10th.
-Finally, Wolfe Research cut Forward Air from an outperform rating to a peer perform rating in a report on Thursday, January 6th.
-Three research analysts have rated the stock with a hold rating, three have given a buy rating and two have assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, Forward Air presently has an average rating of Buy and a consensus target price of $136.67.
+Several research firms have recently commented on FWRD.
+Raymond James increased their price target on shares of Forward Air from $135.00 to $145.00 and gave the company a strong-buy rating in a research note on Thursday, December 30th.
+Robert W. Baird cut shares of Forward Air from an outperform rating to a neutral rating and raised their price objective for the company from $110.00 to $125.00 in a research note on Wednesday, January 5th.
+StockNews.com cut shares of Forward Air from a buy rating to a hold rating in a research note on Sunday, April 10th.
+Wolfe Research cut shares of Forward Air from an outperform rating to a peer perform rating in a research note on Thursday, January 6th.
+Finally, Stephens raised shares of Forward Air from an equal weight rating to an overweight rating and raised their price objective for the company from $115.00 to $165.00 in a research note on Tuesday, January 4th.
+Three research analysts have rated the stock with a hold rating, three have given a buy rating and two have assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus price target of $136.67.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 18th.
-Shareholders of record on Thursday, March 3rd were issued a $0.24 dividend.
-This represents a $0.96 annualized dividend and a dividend yield of 1.05%.
-This is a boost from Forward Air’s previous quarterly dividend of $0.21.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 18th.
+Investors of record on Thursday, March 3rd were issued a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.05%.
+This is a positive change from Forward Air’s previous quarterly dividend of $0.21.
 The ex-dividend date of this dividend was Wednesday, March 2nd.
-Forward Air’s dividend payout ratio is currently 24.94%.
+Forward Air’s dividend payout ratio (DPR) is presently 24.94%.

-Several hedge funds and other institutional investors have recently modified their holdings of FWRD.
-Janus Henderson Group PLC purchased a new stake in shares of Forward Air during the 3rd quarter worth $231,000.
-LPL Financial LLC purchased a new stake in Forward Air in the third quarter valued at about $267,000.
-Royal Bank of Canada raised its stake in Forward Air by 15.9% in the third quarter.
-Royal Bank of Canada now owns 4,727 shares of the transportation company’s stock valued at $392,000 after buying an additional 650 shares during the last quarter.
-Sei Investments Co. raised its stake in Forward Air by 257.7% in the fourth quarter.
-Sei Investments Co. now owns 12,122 shares of the transportation company’s stock valued at $1,467,000 after buying an additional 8,733 shares during the last quarter.
-Finally, California State Teachers Retirement System raised its stake in Forward Air by 1.3% in the fourth quarter.
-California State Teachers Retirement System now owns 37,507 shares of the transportation company’s stock valued at $4,542,000 after buying an additional 469 shares during the last quarter.
-Hedge funds and other institutional investors own 98.01% of the company’s stock.
+Several large investors have recently modified their holdings of FWRD.
+Morgan Stanley raised its holdings in shares of Forward Air by 18.3% during the second quarter.
+Morgan Stanley now owns 136,764 shares of the transportation company’s stock worth $12,275,000 after acquiring an additional 21,111 shares during the period.
+Royal Bank of Canada raised its holdings in shares of Forward Air by 15.9% during the third quarter.
+Royal Bank of Canada now owns 4,727 shares of the transportation company’s stock worth $392,000 after acquiring an additional 650 shares during the period.
+LPL Financial LLC acquired a new stake in Forward Air in the 3rd quarter valued at $267,000.
+Janus Henderson Group PLC acquired a new stake in Forward Air in the 3rd quarter valued at $231,000.
+Finally, Marshall Wace LLP acquired a new stake in Forward Air in the 4th quarter valued at $4,780,000.
+Institutional investors and hedge funds own 98.01% of the company’s stock.

 Forward Air Corporation, together with its subsidiaries, operates as an asset-light freight and logistics company in the United States and Canada.
 It operates in two segments, Expedited Freight and Intermodal.
 The Expedited Freight segment provides expedited regional, inter-regional, and national less-than-truckload services; local pick-up and delivery services; and other services, which include final mile, truckload, shipment consolidation and deconsolidation, warehousing, customs brokerage, and other handling.